 The Science of Psilocybin

-Psilocybin is a psychedelic compound that occurs naturally in up to 200 different species of mushrooms belonging to the genus Psilocybe.
-It has been used for thousands of years in spiritual rituals and medicinal use.
-Psilocybin is converted within the body to Psilocin.
-Psilocin acts to stimulate the 5-HT2A receptor which can mimic the effects of serotonin.
-Serotonin is a neurotransmitter that carries signals between neurons.
-Serotonin is often called the body’s natural “feel good” chemical.
-It helps regulate and balance our mood.
+Psilocybin is a psychedelic compound that naturally occurs in over 200 species of mushrooms.
+It has been used spiritually and medicinally for centuries.
+When ingested, psilocybin converts to psilocin which acts to stimulate the 5-HT2A receptor sites and mimic the effects of serotonin.
+Serotonin, referred to as the body’s natural “feel good” chemical, regulates mood and balance.
 Lack of serotonin in the body can cause depression and mood imbalances.
-Research has shown that Psilocybin increases serotonin levels in the body which help treat depression, anxiety, mood disorders, and addictions.
-Psilocybin has no established toxicity in humans and is easily metabolized and excreted in the urine.
+Research has shown that Psilocybin increases serotonin levels in the body which helps in the treatment of depression, anxiety, mood disorders, and addictions.

 Science has shown neuroplasticity improvements:

-Psilocybin has also been shown to have the power to “reset” the Default Mode Network which is the control structures of our brain.
-It is often over reactive among people suffering from mental illness, depression, and anxiety.
-Research has shown that psilocybin can shut down the DMN and ‘reset” it into a more healthy and balanced configuration.
+Psilocybin has also been shown to have the power to “reset” the Default Mode Network (“DMN”) which is the control structure of our brain.
+It is often found to be over-reactive among people suffering from mood disorders and other more serious forms of mental illness.
+Research has shown that psilocybin can reset the DMN into a more healthy and balanced configuration.

 Why is this so significant?

 Neuroplasticity is a very controlled process in the brain and your brain cells can be fixed and unable to make any drastic changes by the time you are an adult.
 Research has shown that psychedelics can boost and change the neuroplasticity of the brain which can change their structures.
 The brain response is breaking out of old habits and forming new healthier patterns of behavior.